 Or your clothing around your crotch is too tight ‒ yup, that can cause irritation, which can cause your vagina to produce more discharge, which can sometimes smell a bit funky.

-These can all lead to an infection of the reproductive system called pelvic inflammatory disease.
+These can all lead to an infection traveling up the reproductive system leading to pelvic inflammatory disease.